-- Rates remain the primary funding source at 45.14% of revenues - In 2001/02 a one-off special dividend of \$128m is expected which is part of the capital repatriation of the proceeds from sale of the gas network assets.
+- Rates remain the primary funding source at 44.86% of revenues. - In 2001/02 a one-off special dividend of \$128m is expected which is part of the capital repatriation of the proceeds from sale of the gas network assets.
 These funds are being transferred to reserves as they represent capital.

 The changes in rates between sectors was considered by the Council to be too severe this year.
-Council has decided to modify the rates requirement to smooth out the impact of that change between the sectors by a transfer of \$3m to commercial from both residential (\$2.4m) and rural (\$600,000) sectors.
+Council has decided to modify the rates requirement to smooth out the impact of that change between the sectors by a transfer of:

+- \$1.890m to the commercial sector,

+- \$1,150m from the residential sector,

+- \$640,000 from the rural sector,

+- \$100,000 from Institutions (on the Sewerage rate)

 This is a temporary change in rates incidence.
 It will be phased out over the next three years.
 Also it is proposed that the Uniform Annual General Charge of \$105 per property will continue.